SumoLogic/sumologic-documentation/docs/csa/data-lakes.md

 #### Step 2: Choose a data lake solution

 Choose a storage solution that manages vast amounts of data efficiently and adheres to compliance requirements.
 Certain platforms may require saving data in cold storage, which hinders your investigation capabilities.
-Sumo Logic offers data tiering, allowing you to store data affordably without compromising accessibility.
+Sumo Logic offers data tiering, allowing you to store data without compromising accessibility.

 If you’re not sure where to start, consider asking these questions:
 * What kind of data sources can you ingest from?